Darshanchavan0945/Neural-Network-using-CNN-Fracture-or-not-Fracture-/README.md

 # Neural-Network-using-CNN-Fracture-or-not-Fracture-

-Using CNN with importing servral Libraries like pandas ,matplotlib,seaborn,tensorflow,tensorflow.Sequential,os,cv2 build the model.
+Using CNN with importing sevral Libraries like pandas ,matplotlib,seaborn,tensorflow,tensorflow.Sequential,os,cv2 build the model.

 Using Conv2D,MaxPool2D,Flatten,Dense,Dropout this sevral layers our model learn the images.